iduos/CLIMATE_BOT/README.md

 # The chatbot

-On linux or a mac you can run the chatbot with local models using ollama
+On linux or a mac you can run the chatbot with

 ```bash
   streamlit run climate_bot.py -- \